Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 Consequentially, both investor profiles are searching for new stores of value; a phenomena observable through their embrace of qualitive indicators such as ESGs.
 As always, there is a deal of controversy about the efficacy of these specific symbols and though imperfect in themselves ESG's have sufficient traction to suffice as a general set of values that help make intervention points more evidant.

 Regardless of any specific values, it's apparent that both of our investor profiles are caught in a dilemmea of reconciling qualitive values with quantitive measures.
-They have plenty of motivation to divest their capital but they lack investment vehicals which account for internalised values while also generating profit.
+They have plenty of motivation to divest their capital but they lack investment vehicals which account for internalised values while also generating a profit.
+Blue funds opening up the above pathways have much to look forward to.

 #### Economic Pathways
-Blue funds opening up the above pathways are setup to gain immensly.

 - The pathway that this enables is $5T in market capital that is in need of urgent divestment as such assets must be abandoned with no place to go.